anomys-maddy/exam-seating-plan/README.md

 Automated Reporting: Generates a formatted seating_plan.txt file ready for printing.

-"Developed as a Class 12 Computer Science project under the guidance of Mr. Satyendra Sharma (JNV Dadri).
+"Developed as a Class 12 Computer Science project  .
 This application demonstrates the practical application of Python's mysql-connector and file handling capabilities to solve real-world administrative challenges in schools."